Peter Hargitai

-Peter Hargitai (born 1947 Budapest, Hungary) is a poet, novelist, and translator of Hungarian literature.
+Peter Joseph Hargitai (January 28, 1947 – January 28, 2026) was a Hungarian-born American poet, novelist and translator of Hungarian literature.

-Personal life and education
+Background

-Hargitai was born in Budapest, Hungary.
-At the age of nine he wrote his first poem “Rebels” meant as a tribute to the failed 1956 Hungarian Revolution.
-After a daring escape, he arrived in America with his father, a royal judge before the Soviet occupation, his mother, and two brothers.
+Hargitai was born in Budapest, Hungary, in 1947.
+At the age of nine he wrote his first poem "Rebels", meant as a tribute to the failed 1956 Hungarian Revolution.
+He moved to the United States with his father, a judge before the Soviet occupation, his mother, and two brothers.
 Poems in his adopted language did not come until his university studies in Cleveland between 1965 and 1975 when he contributed occasional poems to the Frigate and the Dark Tower, two literary magazines connected with Cleveland State University.

-Hargitai was twenty when he married Dianne Kress; they have two children.
+At the age of 20, he married Dianne Kress; they had two children.
+He died on January 28, 2026, his 79th birthday.

 Career and writings

 In 1969, Hargitai started teaching English at St. Clement school in a Cleveland suburb, followed by assignments at St. Boniface, Mentor High, and two evenings a week at Telshe Yeshiva Rabbinical School.
 He founded the Poetry Forum Program after being awarded a grant from the Martha-Holden Jennings Foundation so local poets could work side by side with students, their combined efforts culminating in a regional collection with the title Forum:Ten Poets of the Western Reserve published in 1976.
-The collection which Hargitai edited with Lolette Kuby was introduced by Paul Engle and featured, among others, Robert Wallace, Alberta Turner, Hale Chatfield, Russell Atkins, and Grace Butcher, alongside student poets.
-Hargitai's passion for a literary career took a serious turn when he discovered and translated the poems of the modern Hungarian poet Attila József (1905-1937).
+The collection, which Hargitai edited with Lolette Kuby, was introduced by Paul Engle and featured, among others, Robert Wallace, Alberta Turner, Hale Chatfield, Russell Atkins, and Grace Butcher, alongside student poets.
+Hargitai's passion for a literary career took a serious turn when he discovered and translated the poems of the modern Hungarian poet Attila József (1905–1937).

-In 1978, Hargitai secured a position at the University of Miami teaching Composition and introductory courses in English and American literatures; the early 80's saw him turning his attention once again to Attila József, and he continued publishing individual poems although a collection did not come together until Perched on Nothing's Branch, released by Apalachee Press in 1987.
+In 1978, Hargitai secured a position at the University of Miami teaching composition and introductory courses in English and American literatures; the early 80's saw him turning his attention once again to Attila József, and he continued publishing individual poems although a collection did not come together until Perched on Nothing's Branch, released by Apalachee Press in 1987.
 The short volume won the Harold Morton Landon Translation Award from the Academy of American Poets.
-In her citation for the Academy in 1988, May Swenson praised the translations as “grim, bitter, iron-clad emerging technically strong and admirably contemporary in syntax.”
+In her citation for the academy in 1988, May Swenson praised the translations as “grim, bitter, iron-clad emerging technically strong and admirably contemporary in syntax.”

 Hargitai's own poetry, having been intentionally placed on the back burner behind his translations, started to find a home in literary magazines like the California Quarterly in which his poem “Mother’s Visit No. 29” tied for third place.